ktaylor63/southeast/site/content/articles/unsung-heroes-of-american-conservation.md

 Now, nearly a century later, their largely unsung, yet critically important conservation work is finally getting its due.

 {{< figure class="photo-center" src="/images/pages/CCCpixenrollees-crop-600.jpg" alt="Black and white photo of more than 100 young black men in uniform posing in front of a building" caption="Company 3776.
-Photo by Civilian Conservation Corps.
-Originals on file at the USFWS Office of the Regional Archaeologist, Savannah." >}}
+Photo by Civilian Conservation Corps." >}}